 Since graduation I have enjoyed working in community physiotherapy in both Brisbane and Perth.
 I’ve found great satisfaction in this area of work where I take pleasure in meeting many interesting people as well as seeing the positive effects of physiotherapy in our client’s day to day lives.

 When I’m not working I like staying active and as a ex competitive swimmer enjoy a variety of water activities.
 I also have a keen interest in travelling and am always interested in hearing people’s tales from around the globe.

-In my spare time I’m a keen hockey player and junior coach.
-I love the beach and enjoy taking my dog for a swim.
+In my spare time, I’m a keen hockey player.
+I love being active and taking my dog on adventures.

 Since graduating from Curtin University of Technology with a Bachelor of Science (Physiotherapy) in 1999 and a Post-Graduate Diploma in Business (Marketing) in 2003, I have worked in a variety of hospital and community settings in Perth, Adelaide and for the NHS in London.